Code_Decode

 My location data visualization posters

 openpaths.cc is an encrypted, user-contributed database for the personal location data files recorded by iOS devices.
-By using openpath.cc, my locations were recorded at a regular interval.
-With the collected personal location data which is text-based formats, I visualized my personal location data as posters.
-The project was part of the New York Times Research & Development group initiatives for location-based research.
+By using openpath.cc, I tracked my own locations at regular intervals.
+Based on this text-based dataset, I transformed my personal location history into visually engaging posters.
+This project was an integral part of the New York Times Research & Development group initiatives focused on location-based research.

 Filed under Data Visualization, Prints